lyang420/air-pollution-data/README.md

 Need to factor in `PHOLC` into HOLC-grade numbers.
 Also lots and lots of comments, a lot of this looks unintelligible.

+### Friday, July 7, 2023

+Factoring `PHOLC` into the population number calculations, differences are marginal but present; I think it's relevant, the supporting information mentioned it.

+It is eating a huge bit of memory to run each script, maybe there are more efficient ways of going about this, e.g., creating a new column in the DataFrame so we only need to make the calculation once, right after creating it.
+We'll see.